dragonfire535/xiao/README.md

 * **genie-rules:** Sends a "There are 4 rules" meme with the text of your choice.
 * **girl-worth-fighting-for:** Draws an image or a user's avatar as the object of Ling's affection.
 * **gru-plan:** Sends a Gru's Plan meme with steps of your choice.
+* **i-cant-believe:** Sends a "I Can't believe it's not butter!" meme with the text of your choice.
 * **i-fear-no-man:** Sends a "I fear no man" meme with the text of your choice.
 * **if-those-kids-could-read:** Sends a "If those kids could read, they'd be very upset" meme with the text of your choice.
 * **kyon-gun:** Draws an image or a user's avatar behind Kyon shooting a gun.